Wirecard revamps management board amid probes

-FRANKFURT (Reuters) - Wirecard (WDIG.DE) on Friday reshuffled its management board, including the appointment of a new compliance officer, as the payments system provider faces multiple regulatory probes into financial disclosure.
+FRANKFURT (Reuters) - Wirecard (WDIG.DE) Chief Executive Markus Braun apologised to shareholders on Friday as the company announced a reshuffle of its management board and appointed a new compliance officer, days after the hedge fund TCI demanded Braun’s removal.

+Wirecard faces allegations including accounting irregularities and disclosure violations, which it denies.

+In a bid to assuage investors, Wirecard hired KPMG to conduct an independent audit but the accounting firm said it had insufficient information to disprove the allegations, made by the Financial Times, leading to a 26% drop in Wirecard’s share price and prompting calls from TCI to overhaul the company.

-The changes come as Germany’s financial market watchdog BaFin intensifies a probe into Wirecard, to see whether it may have withheld information before a critical audit by KPMG, a spokeswoman for the regulator said on Friday.
+Wirecard announced the management changes as Germany’s financial market watchdog BaFin intensifies a probe into whether the company may have withheld information before KPMG published its report.

-Late last month, auditor KPMG found that the German payments company did not provide sufficient documentation to address all allegations of accounting irregularities made by the Financial Times.
+Wirecard had booked half of its worldwide revenues from three obscure third-party acquiring partners and KPMG said it had not been able to conclude whether these revenues did or did not exist for the period 2016-18.

+Chris Hohn, head of $24 billion fund TCI, said in an open letter to Wirecard’s supervisory board that the audit by KPMG raised questions over management’s compliance with anti-money laundering and know-your-customer laws.

+“We are of the view that the supervisory board is legally obliged to intervene,” Hohn wrote in the letter, addressed to Wirecard Chairman Thomas Eichelmann and other supervisory board members.
+“In our opinion, the necessary intervention is now to remove the CEO from all management duties,” Hohn said.

-Commenting on the management reshuffle, Thomas Eichelmann, Chairman of Wirecard’’s Supervisory Board, said, “The business model of Wirecard AG is sustainable and highly profitable.
+Commenting on Friday’s management reshuffle Eichelmann said, “The business model of Wirecard AG is sustainable and highly profitable.
 With the resolutions adopted, we are setting the course for a continued successful future of the company.”

 Wirecard on Friday said it will hand responsibility for financial communications to Chief Financial Officer Alexander von Knoop, who will oversee investor relations, finance and accounting and controlling, as well as licensed subsidiaries such as Wirecard Bank AG.

-Markus Braun, Wirecard’s Chief Executive, will also see his responsibilities changed.
-In future he will focus on strategic alliances, innovation management, the further business development of the group, the company said.
+Braun will in future focus on strategic alliances, innovation management and the further business development of the group, the company said.

-Wirecard said it had also appointed James Freis as its new compliance officer, effective July 1.
+Wirecard said it had appointed James Freis as its new compliance officer, effective July 1.

 Freis is a former compliance officer at German stock exchange operator Deutsche Boerse (DB1Gn.DE) and a former Director of the United States Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN), Wirecard said.